-Why hasn’t the U.S. sent astronauts back to the moon or on to Mars?
+Why hasn’t the U.S. sent astronauts back to the moon or to Mars?
 The reason has to do with motivation.
 The race to the moon was driven by an existential threat from the Soviet Union.
-For a while in the late 1950s and early 1960s, it seemed the Soviet Union was ahead of the United States in space technology and by implication, the ability to lob nuclear warheads with intercontinental ballistic missiles.
+For a while in the late 1950s and early 1960s, it seemed the Soviet Union was ahead of the United States in space technology and, by implication, the ability to lob nuclear warheads with intercontinental ballistic missiles.
 But after multiple moon landings unequivocally demonstrated U.S. technological prowess to the Soviets and the rest of the world, justification for further lunar missions vanished.
-Scientific discovery and exploration by themselves didn’t warrant the Apollo program’s enormous cost.
+Scientific discovery and exploration alone didn’t warrant the Apollo program’s enormous cost.
 NASA’s funding shrank from a high of 4.41% of U.S. spending in 1966 to about 0.5% today.

 The retirement of the Space Shuttle in 2011 further deepened the human spaceflight malaise when U.S. astronauts became dependent on Russia for transport to the International Space Station (ISS).
 Even the Pentagon depends on Russian-made rocket boosters for launching its military satellites into space.
 In spite of this, the future looks promising thanks to a partnership between NASA and select commercial companies.
 SpaceX, in particular, has fared well with its Falcon 9 resupply launches to the ISS, its Falcon 9 satellite launches, and most recently, its successful launch of the Falcon Heavy.

 The Most Powerful Rocket in the World